"MOTHER NATURE IS OUR GREATEST TEACHER."

 Protect What We Love was named based on Louie’s belief that “beauty is nature’s tool for survival, because we protect what we love.”
 He sees Mother Nature as our greatest teacher, but even as we face calamitous environmental destruction, many within our youngest and future generations lack access to the wisdom of the natural world.
 Protect What We Love aims to change that.

 Together with the Fungi Foundation, Protect What We Love created a Fantastic Fungi educational initiative to provide mushroom-themed content and curriculum to classrooms free of charge.
 The Fantastic Fungi curriculum teaches students of all ages that the fungi kingdom (the mushrooms, molds and yeasts that are neither plant nor animal) is critical to human survival and to the survival of our planet.
 The mycological curriculum provides module-based lessons and other resources, including an educational version of the movie Fantastic Fungi.
 The lessons cover the science of mushrooms; fungi for food and medicine; an introduction to “citizen science”; the art of nature; and environmental conservation and innovation.

 The Fantastic Fungi curriculum was developed for middle school (6-8) and high school students (9-12), with a future plan to develop resources for younger students.
 Aligned with both Next Generation Science Standards and Common Core standards, each of the five modules presents an educational vision for student learning, learning objectives and a set of unique lessons.
 Learn more by visiting the curriculum page at fungieducation.org, as this partnership continues to bring the wisdom of fungi to classrooms.

 Your support of Fantastic Fungi enables this work and makes our giving possible.
-Protect What We Love will help these educational programs grow by donating a portion of sales from Fantastic Fungi’s online store.
+Protect What We Love will help these educational programs grow by continuing to support them with a donation of profits.